top of page

 POTS vs. IST: A Detailed Look Through the Lens of Functional Neurology

-Tachycardia, dizziness, fatigue, pain, shortness of breath, anxiety and more can all be symptoms of a condition called Postural Orthostatic Tachycardia Syndrome (POTS) and they can also be symptoms of a condition called Inappropriate Sinus Tachycardia (IST).
-So, what is the difference?
+A combination of symptoms such as tachycardia, dizziness, fatigue, pain, shortness of breath, and anxiety can be indicative of either Postural Orthostatic Tachycardia Syndrome (POTS) or Inappropriate Sinus Tachycardia (IST).

 POTS vs. IST